 Breathing warm, moist (wet) air helps loosen the sticky mucus that may be choking your child.
-These things may help:
+Other things that may help include:

-- Place a warm, wet washcloth loosely over your child's nose and mouth.
+- Placing a warm, wet washcloth loosely over your child's nose and mouth.

-- Fill a humidifier with warm water and have your child breathe in the warm mist.
+- Filling a humidifier with warm water and having your child breathe in the warm mist

 Do not use steam vaporizers because they can cause burns.

-Make sure everyone washes their hands with warm water and soap or an alcohol-based hand cleaner before they touch your child.
+Make sure everyone washes their hands with warm water and soap or an alcohol-based hand cleanser before they touch your child.
 Try to keep other children away from your child.

-Ask your doctor about shots for your child to prevent other infections.
+Ask your child's doctor about shots to prevent other infections, such as: